Akatmks/Akatsumekusa-Encoding-Scripts/README.md

 Thanks to Ironclad and their grav1an, Miss Moonlight and their Lav1e, Trix and their Auto-Boost, and BoatsMcGee and their Normal-Boost that makes this script possible.

 Constant quality?
 Eliminating bad frames?
+Better character?
 Better birate allocation?
-Better character?
 Whatever your target is, Progression Boost gets you covered.
-Progression Boost is a fast, featurerich and flexible boosting script.
+Progression Boost is a fast, safe, and featurerich boosting script.
 It comes with readytouse preset that you can try directly, but it can also be configured to target unique quality targets and more.

 ### Download